 Emotionally loyal customers will promote their favorite brands.
 The research finds that 80% of emotionally engaged consumers will promote brands they are loyal to among their family and friends compared to 50% of the less engaged.
-By focusing on emotional relationship building, brands are able to increase wallet share and turn their best customers into their biggest advocates.
+By focusing on emotional relationship building, brands can increase wallet share and turn their best customers into their biggest advocates.

 In order to build these emotional connections with their customers, brands must learn what customers expect from them in return for their emotional investment.
 CapGemini identified the following customer expectations: two-way interactions, real-time and varied interaction opportunities, differentiated shopping experiences.

-Demonstrate relevancy.
 Customers want personalized experiences.
-In the State of the Connected Customer report by Salesforce 70% of consumers said a company’s understanding of their individual needs influences their loyalty, and 69% said the same of personalized customer care.
+A company’s understanding of their individual and personalized customer care influence their loyalty.
 Using data collected in a multichannel loyalty program, brands can engage customers in relevant, meaningful ways that create a positive experience.

-Making investments in your loyalty initiatives to drive an emotional connection with customers will significantly increase customer value, grow spend and engagement, and even attract new customers to your brand.
+Making investments in your customer loyalty initiatives to drive an emotional connection will significantly increase customer value, grow spend and engagement, and even attract new customers to your brand.

 Customer loyalty comes from a pleasing customer experience.
 Find out how to create one and retain more customers with: